leshkin/nuxt-strapi-starter/README.md

 ## Prepare

+1. Clone the repository

 1. Create a copy of `.env.example` named `.env` and change credentials.
 Repeat for `frontend/.env.example` and `backend/.env.example`.

-2. Install packages for frontend and backend
+1. Install packages for frontend and backend

 ```
 cd frontend